AlexanderParker/zyn/README.md

 It could be useful for small code-golf projects, js13k etc. It's not designed to be extremely controllable, the idea is to allow a wide range of sounds to be generated from simple integer seeds.

-Currently it's good for one-hit samples played at different pitches, though you could easily write a simple sequencer for music if you wish (this was part of just such a project - the music-generating part sounded awful so I've released the subjectively "good" bit!)

-This means for a 5k overhead, you should be able to generate basically limitless sounds for the price of a few integers.

 # Usage

 The following is a basic example that plays a single note.